Is it time to get a sleeper for your newborn? Are you trying to decide which sleeper style is best?

 - Closeness: Co-sleepers encourage bonding and togetherness with your baby because they keep mom and baby in such close proximity.

-- Functionality: Unlike bassinets, many that co-sleepers sit at the side of the bed have height adjustments.
+- Functionality: Unlike bassinets, many co-sleepers that sit at the side of the bed have height adjustments.
 You can also find some with storage in the lower section.

-Co-sleepers also have their set of cons:
+Co-sleepers also have some cons:

 - Limited time use: Co-sleepers are a good option until your baby begins to move with some independence — around the age of 1.
 After that, it’s time to switch them to a crib.

-The Pros and Cons Of Bassinets
+The Pros and Cons of Bassinets

-A bassinet is much smaller as a sleeping space, which babies prefer in the first 4 months of their life.
+A bassinet is much smaller as a sleeping space, which babies prefer in the first four months of their life.
 There are many different models and tons of brands, but the ones that can go easily next to your bed are best.

 Bassinets provide their own unique pros:

 - More hours of sleep: Bassinets make reaching your baby easy without causing some of the problems a co-sleeper would.
-It’s also closer to your bed than a Rock ‘N Play, so you won’t have to move far to reach your baby.

 - Takes up space: Bassinets can be a bit of an eyesore in the bedroom.
 Even though they are smaller, they’re still going to change up the floor plan.